-Cliffs at Cape Kyan, also called Cape of Tragedy Imperial Navy Underground HO 0 旧海軍司令部壕 5 km (3 miles) S of Naha. 🗐 from Naha bus terminal to Tomigusuku Koen-mae.
-Tel (098) 850-4055. 🚺 8:30am-5pm daily, 🐼 Parts of the subterranean rooms and tunnels where the Japanese Navy conducted the closing stages of World War II have been restored and opened to the public.
-The Imperial Navy Admiral was one of over 4.000 men who committed suicide here on June 13, 1945.
-Many of the officers dispatched themselves by seppuku (ritual disembowelment): others used hand grenades - scorch marks can still be seen on tunnel walls.
-Okinawa Battle Sites B 沖縄戦跡国定公園 15 km (9 miles) S of Naha. 🥅 bus tour from Naha recommended.
+Cliffs at Cape Kyan, also called Cape of Tragedy Imperial Navy Underground HQ 2 旧海軍司令部壕 5 km (3 miles) S of Naha.
+A from Naha bus terminal to Tomigusuku Koen-mae.
+Tel (098) 850-4055.
+8:30am-5pm daily.
+Parts of the subterranean rooms and tunnels where the Japanese Navy conducted the closing stages of World War II have been restored and opened to the public.
+The Imperial Navy Admiral was one of over 4,000 men who committed suicide here on June 13, 1945.
+Many of the officers dispatched themselves by seppuku (ritual disembowelment); others used hand grenades - scorch marks can still be seen on tunnel walls.
+Okinawa Battle Sites 3 沖縄戦跡国定公園 15 km (9 miles) S of Naha. 🖨 bus tour from Naha recommended.
 At the southern end of Okinawa, the scene of the heaviest fighting at the close of World War II, are various battle sites and memorials to victims and those who committed suicide rather than surrender to advancing American forces.
-Cape Kyan saw some of the fiercest exchanges.
+Cape Kvan saw some of the fiercest exchanges.
 Many locals jumped to their deaths here To the northeast Himevuri no To is a much-visited memorial to a group of schoolgirls and teachers who died while working as volunteer nurses during the Battle of Okinawa.
 A total of 210 people died inside a cave while trying to escape.
 Others perished from the effects of a gas bomb fired into the cavern, or by suicide.
-Konpaku no To.
-2 km (1 mile) south, is a cliffside memorial where 35,000 unknown soldiers and civilians were interred The single heaviest loss of life was on Mabuni Hill Now a memorial park, it is dotted with monuments dedicated to both military and civilian dead.
-A comprehensive display, with photos, memorabilia, and personal accounts of the battle can be seen at the nearby Peace Memorial Museum 📅 Peace Memorial Museum Tel (098) 997-3844. 🔘 Tue-Sun. 💋 THE BATTLE OF OKINAWA
+Konpaku no To, 2 km (1 mile) south, is a cliffside memorial where 35,000 unknown soldiers and civilians were interred.
+The single heaviest loss of life was on Mabuni Hill.
+Now a memorial park, it is dotted with monuments dedicated to both military and civilian dead.
+A comprehensive display, with photos, memorabilia, and personal accounts of the battle can be seen at the nearby Peace Peace Memorial Museum Tel (098) 997-3844.
+Tue-Sun.

-Kamakazi attack on an American battle ship Few conflicts in modern history have been fought with such ferocity on both sides as the Battle of Okinawa.
-The final phase in the Pacific War began when five American divisions, supported by a massive aerial and naval bombardment, landed on Easter Sunday, April 1, 1945.
-Although logistically outnumbered, the Japanese were well prepared for the attack with a maze of tunnels and shelters.
-The horrors of these engagements, utilizing flame-throwers, grenades, bayonets, and kamikaze pilots (Japanese suicide bombers), almost defies imagination.
-By the end of the battle, which lasted 82 days, 13,000 American soldiers and 250,000 Japanese soldiers and civilians had died.
-Gvokusendo Cave 4 玉息洞 30 km (19 miles) SW of Naha Japan's largest stalactite grottoes were discovered in 1967 by students from Ehime University.
-With over 460,000 stalactites, this natural fantasia is negotiated with the help of rather slipperv pathways and wooden walkways.
-The stalactites have been likened to giant bamboo, wine glasses. organ pipes, and statues by Rodin.
+Gyokusendo Cave 4 玉泉洞 30 km (19 miles) SW of Naha Japan's largest stalactite grottoes were discovered in 1967 by students from Ehime University.
+With over 460,000 stalactites, this natural fantasia is negotiated with the help of rather slippery pathways and wooden walkways.
+The stalactites have been likened to giant bamboo, wine glasses, organ pipes, and statues by Rodin.
 At the center is a pond known as Golden Cup.
-The cave lies near the Gvokusendo Okokumura, a park and museum with a arge snake collection including the babu, Okinawa's most poisonous reptile. 🐨 Gvokusendo Okokumura
+The cave lies near the Gyokusendo Okokumura, a park and museum with a large snake collection, including the babu, Okinawa's most poisonous reptile. ∮∮∮ Gyokusendo Okokumura Tel (098) 949-7421. ☐ daily. 🐼

-Densely packed stalactites in Gyokusendo Cave
+Densely packed stalactites in Gyokusendo Cave THE BATTLE OF OKINAWA